markNZed/TaskFlow/README.md

 The purpose of T@skFlow is to explore new ways of building and interacting with computers while assuming that AI will play a central role.
 If T@skFlow can amplify humans such that their abilities in a particular domain far exceed what most humans with most other systems are capable of then T@skFlow becomes a lever to propose new social/business practices.
 This is inline with the view of a technology of ethics i.e., using technology to prefer certain moral outcomes over other possible outcomes.
 T@skFlow is intended to support a new way of thinking.

-T@skFlow is intended to allow rapid exploration of new ideas in a relatively trusted environment.
-On the NodeJS Task Processor side Tasks are first class citizens - they have full access to the NodeJS Task Processor environment.
-Not having any security constraints on what a Task can do means users and developers need to trust each other.
-This is not a scalable approach but it is ideal in rapidly exploring use cases for yourself and others.
-If a particular Task sequence provides a lot of value then it will likely become a standalone application.
-T@skFlow should make it easy to leverage existing services.
-T@skFlow is lightweight because it is not trying to centralise a service for coordinating untrusted parties.

-For developers T@skFlow could implement a personal assistant that runs on your computer keeping your data local.

 # Getting Started

 To run T@skFlow with docker, see [README.md](infra/docker/README.md) in the docker directory.